DoubtfulTurnip/plextunerfix/README.md

 ````
 to your cron configuration.

-No just reboot your Plex server and if the Tuner Service hangs it should restart after a few seconds.
+Now just reboot your Plex server and if the Tuner Service hangs it should restart after a few seconds.
+The script should create a log in your home directory which can be commented out or modified if necessary.